Maximilian-Noethe/m413_ap23a_FNAP/01_documentation/r-ealise/realization.md

 Now was the time for jumpscares.
 What I did, was to if the player gets caught by the enemy, that he will be teleported to the jumpscare sceen.
 It looks like this.

 https://github.com/Maximilian-Noethe/m413_ap23a_FNAP/assets/142780585/fd6d2a77-b5ed-45fd-8889-383ebb34ed71

+## Sounds

+The sounds were the final element we added to the game.
+Given our time constraints, we had doubted we would be able to implement this feature, but now that it is here, the sounds are functional.
+It looks excellent since I added a Jumpscare sound that I stole from FNAF 2 (I gave credit though).
+There is a YAY sound that plays if you win; I'm not sure from which FNAF game it is tho.
+We also included some other sounds, like a cemetery sound that permeates the entire area and spooks everyone.
+A sound that sounds like a broken music box is playing in the playroom, giving the impression that it's a haunted place.
+More easter eggs can be found throughout the map, but we want you to solve them on your own.